|MORRIS TOWNSHIP POLICE ADMINISTRATOR'S ASSOCIATION

 From 12th anniversary to 17th anniversary 160

 After 22nd anniversary 240

 Section 2: Where, in any calendar year, the vacation or any part thereof is not granted by reason of pressure of business, such vacation period or parts thereof not granted shall accumulate and shall be granted during the next succeeding year only and are to be used by September 30 of the succeeding year.
-No annual vacation leave shall be taken without the permission of the Chief of Police.
+No annual vacation leave shall be taken without the permission of the Chief of Police or his designee.

-Section 3: Subject to Section 4, employees may take up to one-hundred-sixty (160) hours vacation leave in the increments of work days which correspond to their normal tour of duty, at the discretion of the Chief of Police.
+Section 3: Subject to Section 4, employees may take up to one-hundred-sixty (160) hours vacation leave in the increments of work days which correspond to their normal tour of duty, at the discretion of the Chief of Police or his designee.

 Section 4: The Chief of Police shall allot vacation periods in order to assure orderly operation and adequate continuous service, but he/she will grant vacation, so far as possible, in accordance with the desires of the employees covered by this agreement in the order of their seniority in rank.
 Should a conflict arise in the adequate continuous service rank shall have preference in the selection of vacation time.
 For the purposes of this agreement, the order of rank shall be in descending order:

 Note: Though the ranks of Chief, Patrol Officers/Detective Patrol Officer and Communications Officer are not covered under the provision of this agreement, they are listed to show the order of preference within the department as a whole.

 Section 5: Employees shall take their vacation at the scheduled time; however, different periods of vacation may be taken, if mutually acceptable to the Chief of Police and the employee.